The forgotten life: Part 3: Education, music, pop stars

 Receiving an award from the King of Sweden

-After I graduated I used my connections (i.e. David Donald and John Culbert) to work as a part-time lecturer – teaching and supporting students doing their degree in the evening.
+After I graduated I was lucky enough to get the chance, through two of my lecturers David Donald and John Culbert, to work as a part-time lecturer – teaching computing and research methods and supporting students doing their degree in the evening.
 A few years later – I turned those connections into a full-time lecturers job at Glasgow Caledonian University; though I didn’t actually do much lecturing as I set up a self-funded accessible website design consultancy based at the university – called The Making Connections Unit.

 I was the sole employee of this project; basically self-employed once again.
 This ran from about 1998 until 2003.
 I was officially employed as a lecturer but I was invisible to the management as I didn’t attend any of the departmental meetings and they turned a blind eye, due to the fact that the project brought in money that covered my salary.
 I did do some lecturing on the Research Methods course and I did the evening classes because I liked the students and I got on well with John Culbert who organised the course.